semgrep/bento/README.md

 ### Running Bento in CI

-If you like what you see, try adding Bento to your CI pipeline.

-If you use CircleCI, you can add the following job:
+If you use CircleCI, add the following job:

 ```yaml
 version: 2.1